w3f/polkadot-wiki/kusama-guide/translated_docs/fi/learn-faq.md

 sidebar_label: Frequently Asked Questions (FAQs)
 ---

 _This FAQ focuses on technical questions for users interested in developing applications for Polkadot.
 If you have a more general question, you may wish to search for the answer on the main [Polkadot Network FAQ](https://polkadot.network/faq).
-If you have a question which is not answered, please feel free to ask on the Polkadot Watercooler [Riot channel](https://riot.im/app/#/room/#polkadot-watercooler:matrix.org)._
+If you have a question that is not answered, please feel free to ask on the Polkadot Watercooler [Riot channel](https://riot.im/app/#/room/#polkadot-watercooler:matrix.org)._

 ## Polkadot Launch

-### What is the launch process of Polkadot Beta?
+### What is the launch process of Polkadot?

 The Polkadot network will launch first as a Proof-of-Authority (PoA) chain.
 During this time, governance will be controlled by the single Sudo (super-user) account, and functionality will be restricted.
 Among other things, transfer of funds will not be enabled during this period.